ChickenProp/chickenprop.github.com/drafts/specialized-labor-and-counterfactual-compensation.md

 He calls this the "liquidated-Kantian formula" but doesn't explain the name, and I have only the vaguest understanding of where he might be going with it.
 Since the name hasn't caught on, I'm going to propose my own: *counterfactual compensation*.
 If I Shirk, I compensate you for your losses compared to the world where I worked.

-(To compare: regular compensation would be compensating you for the losses you actually suffered from working, `$ ss_= - ws_1 $`.
-Restitution would be handing over to you the gains I got from your work, $ ss_= - sw_2 $.
-Counterfactual restitution would be handing over to you the gains I got from not working myself, $ ww_= - sw_2 $.
+(To compare: actual compensation would be compensating you for the losses you actually suffered from working, `$ ss_= - ws_1 $`.
+Actual restitution would be handing over to you the gains I got from your work, `$ sw_= - ss_= $`.
+Counterfactual restitution would be handing over to you the gains I got from not working myself, `$ sw_= - ww_= $`.
 Each of these takes one player's payoff in one quadrant, and subtracts the same player's payoff in an adjacent quadrant.
-The factual variants are about differences between the world where no one worked and the worlds where one of us worked; they're about the effects of work that actually happened.
+The actual variants are about differences between the world where no one worked and the worlds where one of us worked; they're about the effects of work that actually happened.
 The counterfactual variants are about the differences between the worlds where only one of us worked and the world where we both worked; they're about the effects of work that didn't happen.)

 If we apply this formula to the Prisoner's Dilemmma, we get this: